turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 For the array above,
 - Oops!
 We're missing an instructor in this array.
 We need to add "Kayla" to the list.
 What are the **instructions** you would want to tell the computer to take in order to add a new instructor to the array?
 - I need to know if a certain instructor named "Heather" is in the instructors array.
 What are the **instructions** you would want to tell the computer to take in order to find out if "Heather" is included in the array?
+- Extra: How would you programmatically find the number of elements in the array above?
 </div>

 <div class="answer">